Leadership

 - Alzheimer’s Disease Partnership for Evidence and Value (AD EVAL)

-Kremer was an external reviewer for the 2021 National Academies of Science, Engineering, and Medicine report, “Meeting the Challenge of Caring for Persons Living with Dementia and Their Care Partners and Caregivers: A Way Forward.”
+Kremer was an external reviewer for the 2021 National Academies of Science, Engineering, and Medicine (NASEM) report, “Meeting the Challenge of Caring for Persons Living with Dementia and Their Care Partners and Caregivers: A Way Forward” and a 2024 panelist for the NASEM Committee on Research Priorities for Preventing and Treating Alzheimer’s Disease and Related Dementias.
 He holds degrees from Washington University in Saint Louis and the University of Michigan School of Law.